tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 # The File Systems

+## Terminologies

+- File tree: the overall layout
+- filesystem: the chunks attached to the tree

+- `/`: the root directory/filesystem
+- `/root`: the home directory of the root user

 ## Basics

 > On a UNIX system, everything is a file; if something is not a file, it is a process.